ADP Pro v3 All The Panels

 We have significantly increased the functionality in how you can apply your mask.
 With 10 adjustment layers, 3 methods of dodging & burning, loading a selection, or creating a black & white image directly from your luminosity mask.

-The Quick Mask Luminosity Masks Panel is accessed by pressing the Quick Mask button above the colour channels at the top of the main panel.
-As opposed to using layers, quick masks use 16-bit calculations to create luminosity masks.
-The luminosity masks created using this method do not differ from those created with layers, but there are a couple advantages.
+The Quick Masks Panel is accessed by pressing the Quick Mask button above the colour channels at the top of the main panel.
+As opposed to using layers, quick masks use 16-bit calculations to create a luminosity mask.
+Masks created using this method do not differ from those created with layers, but there are a couple advantages.
 The zone masks have greater feathering, creating slightly smoother transitions, and you have 19 instead of 11 restricted zones.
 Dodging and burning of the mask has a little more control then with layers.

 The same functionality for using your mask in Luminosity With Layers is built into Quick Masks, giving you complete creative freedom.